-In the Setup \rightarrow Advanced setup \rightarrow Concentration menu configure the following parameters:
+In the Setup $\rightarrow$ Advanced setup $\rightarrow$ Concentration menu configure the following parameters:

 - 1. In the Concentration unit parameter select the following unit: User conc. - 2.
 In the User concentration text enter text for the user-defined unit, e.g. %BL - 3.
-In the User concentration factor parameter enter the factor for calculating the user-defined unit. - - ► In the FieldCare operating tool open the Concentration function - 5.
+In the User concentration factor parameter enter the factor for calculating the user-defined unit. - 4.
+Calculate the coefficients using the concentration function in the FieldCare operating tool →

+13 - └ In the FieldCare operating tool open the Concentration function - 5.
 Select the Base settings tab - 6.
 In the Calculation base function select the following option: Liquid properties - 7.
 In the Sensor function select a sensor - 8.
 In the Density calibration function select the following option: Special density calibration - Only available if the ED option was selected in the application package order code - 9.
 In the Liquid properties tab enter or import density values as a function of the temperature and concentration.
-Detailed information is provided in the section entitled "Calculation base: Liquid properties" → 30 - 10.
+Detailed information is provided in the section entitled "Calculation base: Liquid properties" → 21 - 10.
 Click the Calculate button in the menu bar - Pay attention to the information in the info bar The calculated coefficients are displayed in the Coefficients overview tab The calculated coefficients are represented graphically in the Expert results tab